souenzzo/graal/docs/reference-manual/native-image/README.md

 ### Further Reading

 This getting started guide is intended for new users or those with little experience of using GraalVM Native Image.
-We strongly recommend these users to check the [Native Image Programming Model](ProgrammingModel.md) guide to better understand some key aspects before going deeper.
+We strongly recommend these users to check the [Native Image Basics](ProgrammingModel.md) guide to better understand some key aspects before going deeper.

 For a gradual learning process, check the Native Image [Build Overview](BuildOverview.md) and [Build Configuration](BuildConfiguration.md) documentation.